 - Taking part in I’m a Scientist develops your communication skills.
 This is the most mentioned benefit from taking part.

-- It can re-energise you about your own work, and get you thinking differently.
-Teenagers can ask great questions.
+- It can re-energise you about your own work and get you thinking differently.
+Students can ask amazing, insightful questions.

 - It can broaden your relationships with other scientists and engineers.
 It’s easy sometimes to get stuck in your specialism.
-People in previous events have learnt, or been reminded of many other areas, and even formed collaborations (or friendships) with scientists and engineers in other areas who they “met” during I’m a Scientist.
+People in previous zones have learnt, or been reminded of many other parts of science.
+Some even form collaborations (or friendships) with scientists and engineers in other areas who they met during I’m a Scientist.